OpenDaL/opendal-systems-setup/server/web/README.md

 control costs
 4. Use the default settings for the 8GB root volume
 5. Add a 'Name' tag that indicates the week number (e.g. _Web Server 201935_)
-6. From Existing security groups, add FT Admin access (providing SSH and ES access from the office) and CloudFlare HTTPS Access (Meaning CloudFlare can route traffic to our server)
+6. Add Security groups that allow you, as admin, to access the server.
+Also, make sure that CloudFlare IP addresses are whitelisted if you wish to host the server behind CloudFlare.
-7. Launch the instance (Select the web_server.pem key)
+7. Launch the instance

 ### 2 Copy setup scripts
 1. Connect to the new server over SSH, and run